 Write Down Important Goals Prior to Negotiating

-Prior to the commencement of negotiations, both parties should write down all of their main goals of the sale.
-Of course, most people automatically first focus on the purchase price as their ultimate goal.
+Prior to the commencement of negotiations, both parties should write down all of their main goals of the transaction.
+Most parties automatically first focus on the purchase price as their ultimate goal.
 In reality, however, the overall purchase price is just one of the many deal points which must be thoughtfully considered by both the buyer and the seller.
-One must think of all phases of the transaction including what material will be requested and available during the formal due diligence phase (which occurs after the acceptance of the purchase agreement and is typically a contingency to close) and how much training by the seller will be needed and available after the closing.
-In order to avoid raising such issues after the terms of the deal have been agreed upon, both the buyer and the seller should write down all of their goals and concerns ahead of time so they may raise such issues at the appropriate time.
+One must think of all phases of the transaction including what material will be requested and available during the formal due diligence phase (which occurs after the acceptance of the purchase agreement and is typically a contingency to close), and how much training the seller can or will provide after the closing.
+In order to avoid raising such issues after the terms of the deal have been agreed upon, both the buyer and the seller should write down all of their goals and concerns so they may raise such issues at the appropriate time.

 Stress the Purpose of Deal Points When Negotiating

-Obtaining one’s preferred deal points during negotiations is typically easier to come about by explaining its importance and purpose to the opposing party.
+Obtaining one’s preferred deal points during negotiations is more easily accomplished by explaining the purpose and reasoning behind the desires from each side.
 This will better enable the opposing party to see another point of view and hopefully compromise in finding a solution.
 Often times, either the buyer or the seller in a business deal will fail to realize that the other party during negotiations is not their enemy and trying to take advantage of them.
 This type of ill will and negative energy may be overcome by simply spelling out the reasons behind a proposed negotiating position.

 Example of Negotiation in Business Sales

-- Let us suppose that Sally is selling Sally’s Auto Shop to Bill.
+- Let us suppose that Sally owns Sally’s Auto Shop and is negotiating the sale of her auto shop to Bill.

 - Bill has submitted a letter of intent with the assistance of a professional business broker.

-- In formulating his offer, Bill wrote down all of his important areas of concern and his ‘bottom line’ deal points.
+- In formulating his offer, Bill wrote down to himself all of his important areas of concern and his ‘bottom line’ deal points.